For This Week

 - Step Backward: Left Arrow

 - J: Play backward.
-When pressed repeatedly, the playback speed increases in reverse.
+When pressed repeatedly, playback speed increases in reverse.

 - K: Stop playback.